+- Mint

+- NCFE

+- Pabulum

-- Newham Partnership Working
+- PRS

 - Olive Dining

 - RM Education

+- The Good Support Company

 - Wilson Jones

 On the cessation of any employer's participation in the Scheme, the actuary will be asked to make a termination assessment.
 Any deficit in the Scheme in respect of the employer will be due to the Scheme as a termination contribution, unless it is agreed by the Administering Authority and the other parties involved that the assets and liabilities relating to the employer will transfer within the Scheme to another participating employer.
+Similarly, and in accordance with recent changes to the LGPS (Amendment) Regulations 2018, an exit credit will be paid to an employer if there is a surplus determined by the termination assessment.
+There is no tax charge on this exit credit.
 Details of the approach to be adopted for admission bodies are covered in the Admission Bodies Policy.
 For all other employers any assessment on termination will be decided by the Fund Actuary reflecting the nature of the employer within the Fund and any remaining liabilities that may then fall due to other employers.

 The administering authority may also reduce the current deficit recovery period where it considers the risk of non-payment of pension fund contributions has altered.
 Usually this will follow a valuation assessment by the Fund Actuary.